Private Yacht Charter Greece

-The ideal time to embark on your luxury yacht charter in Greece is between May and September, although the weather and water can still be warm enough in October.
+The ideal time to embark on your yacht holiday in Greece is between May and September, although the weather and water can still be warm enough in October.
 Although it is spread out as a country, with island group microclimates, average temperatures in Greece range between highs of approximately 25C (77F) in May to 34C (93F) in August.
 The sea temperature in June is usually around 22C (72F), peaking at 25C (77F) in August.

 Some of Greece’s most famous spots to visit on a superyacht include Mykonos, Kos, Santorini, Rhodes, Corfu and Crete.
-You may find yourself at anchor for much of your luxury yacht charter in Greece, but there are also a growing number of marinas capable of catering to superyachts.
+You may find yourself at anchor for much of your Greece yacht hire, but there are also a growing number of marinas capable of catering to superyachts.